CCTV

 If viewing on-site, any monitors should be password protected and switched off when not in use to prevent unauthorised use or viewing.
 The cameras installed must provide images that are of suitable quality for the specified purposes for which they are installed, and all cameras must be checked daily to ensure that the images remain fit for purpose and that the date and time stamp recorded on the images is accurate.

-For copyright purposes, any images recorded will remain the property and copyright of the church or cathedral.
+For copyright purposes, any images recorded will remain the property and copyright of the church, cathedral or parish.

 The location of equipment must be carefully considered to ensure that images captured to comply with data protection requirements.
 Signs must be placed at all pedestrian and vehicular entrances in order to inform staff, church officers, visitors, and members of the public that CCTV is in operation.
 A template of this sign is available here.